IdkwhatImD0ing/MakeMeLunch/README.md

 ## ⚠️ Known problems

-• View Ingriedients Crashs if no ingredients added
+• View Ingredients Crashs if no ingredients added

-• Security flaws in Enviromental Variables
+• Security flaws in Environmental Variables

 • Security flaws in database rules